DylanLawless/spss_exome_vsat/README.md

 Contributions and insights from readers are highly encouraged, as we aim to foster a collaborative environment to enhance our understanding of sepsis at the genetic level.

+## Publication files

+From `sync_publication.sh`
+All output files used for publication are listed in the two files `sync_list_figure` and `sync_list_table`.
+This study uses git to track code but the data dir is in gitignore due to privacy.
+This study contains many unused outputs such as figures (>1500) and numerous intermediate tables.
+Therefore, we only need to sync the selected content for a neat publication directory.

 ## Analysis overview

 <div style="display: flex; justify-content: space-between;">